Defend Your World

 Emphasis On The Do

 Rather, Thoreau encourages you to stand for what you believe in, even if it is difficult, or seemingly against what is written (see Saving Democracy).
-He champions the belief that you can determine for yourself what is right and wrong, and subsequently act upon that knowledge (see Fighting for the Planet).
+He champions the belief that you can determine for yourself what is right and wrong, and subsequently act upon that knowledge (see Oil and Honey).

 Sharing the Resolve